Solvability of Discrete Helmholtz Equations: Regularity of the discrete system matrix

-\begin{lemma} There exists $\alpha^{\ast}\in(0,1)$ such that for every $\alpha\in (0,\alpha^{\ast})$ there exists $k>0$ for which the corresponding Galerkin discretization \eqref{GalDisc} of \eqref{varformrobin} with conforming piecewise linear elements admits a non-trivial solution. \end{lemma} \proof We construct an explicit non-trivial solution $u_{h}\in S_{\mathcal{T}}^{1}$ to the homogeneous equations.
+\begin{proof} We construct an explicit non-trivial solution $u_{h}\in S_{\mathcal{T}}^{1}$ to the homogeneous equations.
 To that end, note that by \eqref{eq:impzero} we have $u_{i}^{\Gamma}=0$ for $i=1,\dots,4$.
 We seek a non-trivial solution to

 Our strategy is the following: We first test with the degrees of freedom associated to the boundary.
 This allows us to construct a candidate for a non-trivial solution.
-Finally, we test with the interior degrees of freedom.
-A sufficiently small choice of $\alpha^{\ast}$ then gives the existence of $k>0$ such that this candidate is in fact a non-trivial solution to the homogeneous equations.
+Next, we test with the interior degrees of freedom.
+This allows to show the existence of a critical wave number $k_c$ as stated in the present lemma, which can be explicitly calculated.
+Furthermore, we verfiy that the kernel of the system matrix for $k=\pm k_c$ is in fact one dimensional.
+Finally, we show that for any other $k \neq \pm k_c$ the system matrix is regular.